metron-labs/secrets-manager-old/sdk/rust/core/docs/developer_docs.md

 ##### Note :

-` This crate needs openssl to run.
-We need perl installed on the machine to have open ssl build directly instead of installing it seperately `

 Using a token only to generate a new configuration (for later usage) requires at least one read operation to bind the token and fully populate the `test.json`

 **Secrets Manager**